 Franklin Street wants to remind you that hurricanes can bring potentially damaging winds and rain.
 Always remember, preparedness is key.
 Even areas well away from the coastline can be threatened by dangerous flooding, destructive winds, and tornadoes from these storms.
-Consider incorporating the following hurricane preparation suggestions to prepare for the season and minimize damages to your properties.
+Consider incorporating the following hurricane preparation suggestions to stay prepared for the season and minimize damages to your properties.
 Throughout this guide, we hope you find value in the information to help reduce the impact a catastrophic storm can bring.
 Information includes:

 - Our Franklin Street Claims & Risk Management Team

 - How to report a claim

 - How to prepare for a storm

 - What to do following a storm

-- Useful materials to help communicate with onsite staff and residents